doctorfree/nvim-lazyman/README.md

   - `conf.enable_chatgpt = false`
 - Enable the wilder plugin
   - `conf.enable_wilder = false`
-- The statusline (lualine) and tabline can each be enabled or disabled
+- The statusline (lualine) can be enabled or disabled
   - `conf.enable_statusline = true`
-  - `conf.enable_tabline = true`
 - The winbar with navic location can be one of barbecue, standard, or none
   - `conf.enable_winbar = "standard"`
 - Enable LSP progress in winbar